The human immune system plays a vital role in protecting the body from infection, harmful substances, and cellular changes such as cancer.

 Mismatch Repair Deficiency

 The mismatch repair pathway plays a key role in identifying and repairing mismatched bases during DNA replication.
 The repair process avoids insertions or deletions of abnormal DNA in microsatellites (short repeated sequences of DNA).
-Defects or deficiencies in this process, known as deficient mismatch repair (dMMR), results in high levels of microsatellite instability (MSI-H) and accumulation of DNA mutations within the cell.
-Tumors with dMMR are referred to has having high TMB.
+Defects or deficiencies in this process, known as deficient mismatch repair (dMMR), result in high levels of microsatellite instability (MSI-H) and accumulation of DNA mutations within the cell.
+Tumors with dMMR are referred to as having high TMB.

 Defects of MMR genes may be due to germline mutations, as seen in certain hereditary cancers such as Lynch syndrome, or can occur spontaneously.
 Patients with Lynch syndrome are susceptible to developing multiple cancers, especially colon and endometrial cancer. dMMR occurs in about 15% of sporadic colon cancer.8

 There are currently numerous clinical trials of pembrolizumab, an immunotherapy drug that targets PD-1 in a range of advanced dMMR cancers which have become resistant to chemotherapy.
 Overall, about 40% of patients in these trials had some benefit from immunotherapy treatment.
 The responses lasted more than six months in 78% of patients, with a range from 1.6 to 27 months.9 These results led to the U.S. FDA approving pembrolizumab for the treatment of inoperable or metastatic dMMR/MSI-H cancers as a second line or subsequent therapy irrespective of the site or type of cancer.